shiny AppAbstract

 ..- attr(*, "promise_impl")=Classes 'Promise', 'R6' <Promise [pending]>

-is either pending, fulfilled, or rejected (due to error).
+A Future is either resolved or not resolved.
+While a promise is either pending, fulfilled, or rejected (due to error).

 f <- future({